 Lace is created on the machine by placing 2 stitches on the same needle to be knit together, leaving the empty needle in the work position.
 The empty needle is filled with a loop when the knit carriage is passed across the work for the first row, then formed into a complete stitch as the direction of the knitting is reversed.
 Paired decreases with 2 yarn overs may be created by moving 2 stitches onto a center needle, resulting in the needles on either side being emptied, in turn picking up a loop and forming a stitch with the 2 subsequent rows of knitting with the main carriage.

 When selecting hand knitting repeats or charts for working on the machine, it is good to begin with a pattern that has a background of stocking stitch only.
 It is possible to add ribbed stitches, turn the work over with a garter bar or use a G carriage to add purl stitches on the “right” side in place of the simple knit rows, but that may be considered later and will require marking and punching the cards used in a different manner.
 Many hand knit lace charts are abbreviated if the whole row is intended to be purled, and those rows may be omitted from the chart.
 If that is so, then when charting for the machine, the chart will be expanded to twice its length.

 There are software programs that will now produce symbol charts for text, and vice versa.
 To start with it, it may be easier to begin with an existing simple chart to explore the process.
 As with other fabrics, sorting out the correct repeat remains important.

-Hand knitting: a short list of symbols, and a few of their associated directions on the machine:
+Hand knitting: a brief list of symbols, and a few of their associated directions on the machine: